rubymonsters/ruby-for-beginners/43_initializing_objects.md

 On formatting: the method definition is indented by one level, that is, 2 spaces.
 We do this in order to signalize that the method `initialize` belongs to the class `Person`.
-Everything between the line `class Person` and the final line `end` is called the "class body", and just like method bodies, and bodies of `if` and `else` branches we indent them by one more level.
+Everything between the line `class Person` and the final line `end` is called the "class body", and just like method bodies, block bodies, and bodies of `if` and `else` branches we indent them by one more level.

 The important bit to learn for you about the method `initialize` is that it is a special method with a special meaning in Ruby: